Standard Precautions, Transmission Based, Surgical Asepsis: NCLEX-RN

-Bacteria differ in terms of their morphology or shape, their actions and their reactions to some laboratory diagnostic tests.
-Bacteria can be shaped as a rod, a circular cell, a sphere or a spiral; some pathogenic bacteria lead to infection by releasing toxins into human tissue and some are gram positive and others are gram negative when they are tested in the laboratory, for example.
+Bacteria differ in terms of their morphology or shape, their actions, and their reactions to some laboratory diagnostic tests.
+Bacteria can be shaped like a rod, a circular cell, a sphere, or a spiral; some pathogenic bacteria lead to infection by releasing toxins into human tissue and some are gram-positive and others are gram-negative when they are tested in the laboratory, for example.

-Rod shaped bacteria are referred to as bacilli; round shaped bacteria are referred to as cocci; and spiral shaped bacteria are referred to as spirochetes.
-An example of a bacillus is Bacillus anthracis which causes anthrax.
-Bacilli are gram positive aerobic microorganisms.
-Examples of a coccus are staphylococcus and streptococcus; and examples of spirochetes are those that cause syphilis and Lyme disease.
+Rod-shaped bacteria are referred to as bacilli; round-shaped bacteria are referred to as cocci, and spiral-shaped bacteria are referred to as spirochetes.
+An example of bacillus is Bacillus anthracis which causes anthrax.
+Bacilli are gram-positive aerobic microorganisms.
+Examples of a coccus are staphylococcus and streptococcus, and examples of spirochetes are those that cause syphilis and Lyme disease.

-The four phases of bacterial growth in correct sequential order are:
+The four phases of bacterial growth in the correct sequential order are:

-- The log phase: The log phase, often referred to as the exponential phase and the logarithmic phase of growth, is characterized with the bacteria's rapid and continuous growth until the nutrients, necessary for growth, no longer exist.
+- The log phase: The log phase, often referred to as the exponential phase and the logarithmic phase of growth is characterized by the bacteria's rapid and continuous growth until the nutrients, necessary for growth, no longer exist.

 - The death phase: The death phase is the end of the bacteria's life.